Webmastare/KfKspel/README.md

 KfKbandvagn:

+- Max actions per time period e.g. 10 seconds, enforce on client and edge function, UI to show if action is allowed.
+Disable buttons.

+- Update board and player data can happen from the client instead of calling the edge function.
+- Subscribe to table changes with real-time.
+- On table change we do animations, e.g. moving tanks, shooting etc.

 - Start on a larger board and then shrink it once a day forcing players closer together
 - Have upgrades on the board that players can move to and pick up, like a long range missile that has unlimited range?
 Free tokens that can be picked up?